 Outside the University, Donna works as a cultural consultant and creative producer.
 Recent work inlcudes:

 Income and impact outside UoB

 - White Night 2008 – 2011 (£1.2million, ACE, BHCC, EU Interreg 4).
 Founder, director, producer of White Night project which sought to explore creative innovation, risk-taking and audience participation through an all night arts festival that encouraged artist, audiences and venues to ‘do something different in the middle of the night’.
-The project included a partnership with Nuit Blanche Amiens to share ideas and programme.
 (Head of Arts BHCC)

 - Making it Happen 2006 – 2008 (£2million, DCMS, sponsorship).
-Creative director, producer and project manager for 2 year cultural programme in Brighton and Hove that included permanent public art pieces (Fingerprint Maze, Hove Park), artist led big ideas (initiating 3 projects that continue today: Ragroof Tea dance, Bicycle Ballet and Urban Playground), co-curated cultural programmes.
+Creative director, producer and project manager for 2 year cultural programme in Brighton and Hove that included permanent public art pieces.
 The project contained two discreet new festivals: Celebrating Age (a radical programme that sought to reframe the conversation about older people) and Say AaH (an international arts and health conference with specially commissioned artist interventions) (Arts and Cultural Projects Manager BHCC)

 Policy & Advisory

 - Limerick Festivals and Events Startegy (2020)

 - Ards North Down Borough Festival and Events Strategy (2018)

 - Newry Mourne and Down Festival and Events Strategy (2018)

 - Failte Ireland – Conception and business case for a new Halloween event for Ireland (2017)